ResFormer: Scaling ViTs with Multi-Resolution Training: Related Work

 \textbf{Scaling Vision Models.} Many studies in recent literature \cite{tan2019efficientnet,riquelme2021scaling,liu2022swin,zhai2022scaling} discuss how to scale vision models, with most of them focusing on the capacity of deep neural networks.
 For instance, EfficientNet \cite{tan2019efficientnet} studies how model width, depth and input resolution affect convolutional neural networks.
 RegNet~\cite{radosavovic2020designing} designs manual designing space for CNNs and finds simple linear correlation between the search space (\emph{e.g.} width) and performance.
 ResNet-RS~\cite{bello2021revisiting} presents how different scaling strategies on depth and input resolution can affect the model capacity.

-There are also recent approaches investigating the scaling of transformers.
-For example, V-Moe \cite{riquelme2021scaling} scales vision transformers to large model sizes with sparse mixture-of-experts.
-Liu \etal and Zhai \etal discuss how to scale Swin Transformer \cite{liu2022swin} and ViT \cite{zhai2022scaling}, respectively.
-Several studies \cite{kolesnikov2020big,goyal2021self,el2021large,xie2022data} explore the aspect of data scaling under self-supervised framework, \ie, how data sizes affect the model performance.
+Recent approaches have investigated scaling of transformers~\cite{liu2022swin,zhai2022scaling}.
+For example, V-Moe~\cite{riquelme2021scaling} scales vision transformers to large model sizes with sparse mixture-of-experts.
+Several studies~\cite{kolesnikov2020big,goyal2021self,el2021large,xie2022data} explore the aspect of data scaling under self-supervised framework, \ie, how data sizes affect the model performance.
 In contrast, limited effort has been made towards the scaling abilities of models towards input resolutions.
-Related is \cite{liu2022swin} that studies how to scale to larger resolutions, but produces unsatisfactory results on lower resolutions.
-In contrast, our work takes the initiative to scale ViTs to various resolutions, both lower and higher, satisfying the practical needs from varied visual tasks.
+Attempts have been made by Liu \etal~\cite{liu2022swin} to scale up to larger resolutions, while neglecting lower resolutions.
+Instead, our work takes the initiative to scale ViTs to various resolutions, both lower and higher, satisfying the practical needs from varied visual tasks.